steveshead/themed_php_database_login_register/README.md

 Note that google login has not been tested on a public domain.
 Use at your own risk.

 ## Facebook OAuth Sign In
-For facebook oauth to work you'll need to create a Facebook App, then replace the following in config.php:
+For facebook oauth to work you'll need to create a Facebook App, then replace the following in the settings menu of the admin panel, or directly in config.php:

 Replace **YOUR_CLIENT_ID** with your facebook oauth app ID\
 Replace **YOUR_SECRET_KEY** with your facebook oauth app secret\